ammarsys/portfolio/README.md

 npm run watch
 ```

-For the contact feauture to work, you must create a `.env` file at the root directory containing the following variables,
+For the contact feauture to work, you must create a `.env` file at the `/utils` directory containing the following variables,

 ```
-PORTFOLIO_PASSWORD=...
+PASSWORD=...
-PORTFOLIO_EMAIL=..
+EMAIL=..
 ```